Lur1an/python-telegram-bot-template/README.md

 to query the entities themselves you need to set the `__collection__` field of your class, the `__init__` method will make sure of that, failing the assertion otherwise.
 As I am not too familiar with python internals and metaprogramming I would love and appreciate any advice to smooth out this persistence layer.

+Update: I created a way to initialize all your database indexes for your collections at runtime, if you override the abstract private method `_create_indexes` in your subclasses, the `BaseDAO.create_all_indexes()` that is called on the startup method will create them.

 Sample implementation: